ytarazona/scikit-eo/paper/paper.md

 affiliations:
   - name: Pontifical Catholic University of Peru
     index: 1
-  - name: Adam Mickiewicz University in Poznan
+  - name: Adam Mickiewicz University in Poznań
     index: 2
   - name: The school of geography and sustainable development, University of St Andrews
     index: 3